-This course will cover design to meet the compliance requirements of the European EMC Directive, as well as other commercial and military requirements.
+This course will cover design to meet EU and worldwide compliance requirements, as well as other commercial and military standards.
 Good EMC design gives you a product that is more reliable and better fitted for its environment.
-The course is structured to achieve the maximum learning potential from a combination of tutorial and case study exercises.
+The course is structured to achieve the maximum learning potential from a combination of tutorial and demonstrations.
 It emphasises the underlying physics of interference generation and coupling and how it affects design methods, without resorting to complex mathematics.

 Electronic product designers and design managers: a basic knowledge of electronics is assumed.
 The course will be of particular interest to design engineers in industrial, medical, transport, telecomms, IT, consumer, marine and military sectors who have to meet EMC requirements as part of their project specification.
 It will help them deal with the technical and compliance aspects of EMC, as well as avoiding EMC-related design mistakes that disrupt project timescales and budgets.

-The course is presented by Tim Williams of Elmac Services on behalf of TÜV SÜD Product Service.
-Tim Williams has worked in electronic product design in various industry sectors for many years.
+Tim Williams of Elmac Services on behalf of TÜV SÜD Product Service: Tim Williams has worked in electronic product design in various industry sectors for many years.
 He is the author of ‘EMC for Product Designers’, widely regarded as a standard text for electronics design engineers needing to meet EMC regulations.

 Tim Williams also cooperated with Keith Armstrong to produce ‘EMC for Systems and Installations’.
 He has worked as a consultant in sectors as diverse as automotive, aerospace, consumer, telecommunications, medical and instrumentation in the area of EMC product design, testing and management.
 He has also been a technical assessor of EMC laboratories for UKAS and SWEDAC.

 "It was very beneficial for me.
 I think all the topics are important."